 - Is this a CU9 (or a Cumulative Security update -SU-)?

 It could be, since the date matches the usually releases cycles.

 Running the cumulative update installer on a Front-end server with January2019 CU8, confirms the patches changes on the identified components:

-My guess now is that this is a CU9 or SUx and the documentation team is on vacations this week 😉
+My official guess is now is that this is a SU9 and MS just decided to update this ‘silently’

 But some IT engineers might believe that they are downloading and installing CU8 today.